-Wigan is a town in Greater Manchester situated roughly halfway between Manchester and Liverpool.
-The River Douglas runs through the town and is affectionately known as ‘The Duggie’.
+Wigan is a town in Greater Manchester situated roughly halfway between Manchester and Liverpool, both less than 20 miles away.

 Some myths and other interesting(?) stuff

 Myth: Wigan Pier was made famous by George Orwell in his book ‘The Road To Wigan Pier’.
 However, it is actually not a pier but a wharf on the Leeds & Liverpool Canal.
 It was restored as one of the UK’s top heritage attractions, winning 15 national tourism awards for its portrait of local life at the turn of the century.
-Sadly now closed.
+Sadly now closed but the ‘pier complex’ is in process of being re-developed.

 Myth: Wiganers are called ‘Pie Eaters’.
-However, this is not because of their love for the delicacy but because of the general strike of 1926 when striking miners were starved back to work by the Government and were said to have been forced to eat humble pie.
+Sadly, this is not because of their love for the local delicacy (which happens to be true) but because of the general strike of 1926 when striking miners were starved back to work by the Government and were said to have been forced to eat humble pie.

 Wigan is culinary: Wigan has more pie shops per square mile [also per square meter] than any other town in the UK.